TheRoundup is reader-supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 The slightly larger pocket size might make all the difference if you have a thicker mattress.
 But those with thinner mattresses might find the elastic isn't quite strong enough, which can cause it to bunch up a little during the night.

-Why I Recommend It: Quince offers a waterproof, durable protector at a budget friendly price.
+Why We Recommend It: Quince offers a waterproof, durable protector at a budget friendly price.
 The cotton is organic according to the manufacturer, but not certified.
 But the product is machine washable and of perfectly good quality for the money.

 Quince is a brand that offers organic and non-toxic products at budget prices.
 The trade-off is that they are rarely certified, and that is the case with this product.
 Only the elastic is OEKO-TEX certified.
 The brand claims the cotton is organic, but you have to take that on trust.
 Based on my experience with testing their other products, I'm prepared to do so.